top of page

 Cave to coast

-We’ll get things started in the dark green rocky mountains that pepper this coastline.
-Say hello to the massive cliffside chambers of the Agia Sofia Cave and walk among enormous stalagmites and stalactites.
-From there, we’ll wind our way to one of the most famous monestaries on the whole island.
+From there, we’ll wind our way to one of the most famous monasteries on the whole island.
 This rocky 17th-century Eastern Orthodox beauty hangs high above the coast overlooking the Libyan Sea.
+After a day of exploring, head back to town; the night is yours.

 A pink sand beach on the west coast of Crete.